School of Chinese Studies

 Wenxi (Maisy) Zhang holds a MA in Foreign Language Education-Chinese and TESOL from New York University and a BA in Chinese Language and Literature from Hunter College.
 Before joining China Institute in 2016, Maisy taught Chinese at various institutions including Montclair State University and Hunter College.
 At China Institute, Maisy worked as Resident Faculty and Program Coordinator in the Adult Language and Studio programs from 2017-2019, and now focuses on teaching group classes and tutoring.
 In addition to teaching Chinese, Maisy has been practicing Chinese calligraphy since an early age and has won prizes in several national and international competitions.
 She has been teaching calligraphy since 2009.

 Xiaoling Dong received her MA in Chinese Classical Literature from Heilongjiang University, and Ph.D. in the same field from Harbin Normal University.
-She had 17 years of professional experience in teaching Chinese as a second language at Heilongjiang University for 17 years where she taught over 1000 international students at all levels from all countries, with one year of teaching experience in Japan.
-Moreover she taught at the 2009 Summer Language Institute of Hendrix-Heilongjiang University and the 2011 Summer Language Institute of ACS-Heilongjiang University.
-In addition to Chinese language courses for international students, she taught Chinese classical literature courses.
+She had 17 years of professional experience in teaching Chinese as a second language at Heilongjiang University, with one year of teaching experience in Japan.
+In addition to Chinese language courses for international students, she also taught Chinese classical literature courses.
 Since joining China Institute in 2016, she has been teaching various popular courses such as Advanced Reading, Heritage Chinese, and Pre-Advanced Chinese through Videos.
 Currently Dr. Dong is also an Adjunct Lecturer of Chinese at College of Staten Island.
 An interesting side note, Dr. Dong is an active poet herself.